Day Theming: How to Give Every Day a Single Focus

 • Tell your team or clients about your themed days and block off your calendar to protect them.

-• Track every time you break theme this week — at the end, sort those breaks into Tier 1, 2, or 3 using the Theme Integrity Protocol.
+• Track every time you break theme this week, then sort those breaks into Tier 1, 2, or 3 using the Theme Integrity Protocol.

 There is More to Explore